Cisalpine Club: Relief

 The result of their labours was the Roman Catholic Relief Act 1791.
 In the first draft there had been an "Oath of Declaration, Protestation and Allegiance", based on the Protestation of 1789, but going to even greater lengths.
 This oath was definitely condemned by the bishops, led by Charles Walmesley, in 1789 and 1791.
 After a sharp conflict it was removed from the bill during its passage through Parliament, and the Irish Oath of 1774 substituted.
 As the act in its final state failed to embody the principles of the Protestation, a new society was formed to perpetuate these, under the title of The Cisalpine Club.
 Others besides the members of the Catholic Committee were invited to join the club.
 The declared object of the club was "...to resist any ecclesiastical interference, which may militate against the freedom of English Catholics."
 Dissatisfied with the club's failure to come to an amicable relationship with the apostolic vicars, a few prominent members split off to form the Roman Catholic Club.

 The membership usually numbered between forty and fifty.
 They met four or five times a year, during the London season, each meeting being preceded by a dinner.
 At a meeting in the latter part of 1795, no business was entered in the minutes other than to authorize the secretary to lay in a hogshead of claret.

 At first they took an active part in Catholic affairs, though consistently disclaiming any representative character.
 In several ways they succeeded in guarding Catholic interests, and by their influence a school was established at Oscott, directed by a governing body of laymen though the headmaster was a priest, appointed by the bishop.
 After a few years, however, the Cisalpine Club ceased to perform any active work, and developed into a mere dining club.
 As the membership increased, it seems their Cisalpine principles diminished.
-It soon ceased to act all a body having any influence in Catholic affairs.
+It soon ceased to act at all as a body having any influence in Catholic affairs.